inaimathi/cl-notebook/README.md

 - Moving cells around isn't propagated to other users
 - Editing a cell should be propagated between saves (back-end should probably figure out when to save, and it should run operational transforms on diffs to keep from clobbering any users' input)
 - When a notebook is forked, it should create a copy of its package for the fork to use (so that users working on different forks of the same book don't clobber each others in-image changes)
-- Authentication should be a thing
+- Authentication should be a thing, and saving user preferences likewise

 ### License